Difference Between VPN and GPS: Can VPN Change GPS Location?

 How Does a GPS Work?

-The Global Positioning System is a satellite-based system that includes at least 24 satellites.
-Currently, the US has 32 satellites in orbit, with the latest one launched in 2018.
+The Global Positioning System is a satellite-based system with at least 24 satellites.
+The US has 32 satellites in orbit, with the latest one launched in 2018.
 These satellites circle the planet at an altitude of around 12.500 miles or 20,000 kilometers.
 It includes three components—the satellites, the ground stations, and the receivers.

 GPS can be either software or hardware-based.
-And, contrary to what most casual tech users think, GPS is not linked to your IP address in any way.
-In fact, it’s not linked to the Internet at all.
+It’s not linked to your IP address or the Internet.

 Features